openshift/enhancements/enhancements/dns/externaldns-operator.md

 as an example.
 For this example ExternalDNS CR above, it may be acceptable to run one ExternalDNS instance for a given public zone, and one ExternalDNS instance for a given private zone, via the same deployment (See the [Open Questions](#open-questions) section).

 The `zones` field contains a list of DNS zone IDs.
-On OpenShift, the ExternalDNS operator could read the cluster DNS config resource and extract the available public/private zone IDs when the `zone` field is not specified.
+When the `zones` field is omitted on OpenShift, the ExternalDNS operator could read the cluster DNS config resource and extract the available public/private zone IDs (or tags, if the cluster platform is AWS).
-Note that a zone lookup may need to be performed by the ExternalDNS Operator in order to determine the ID of any zones that are specified via a resource tag in the cluster DNS config resource.
-The ExternalDNS operator will then take the provided zone IDs and map them to the given provider's complete hosted zone ID string.
+The ExternalDNS operator could then pass the extracted public/private zone IDs/tags to the relevant ExternalDNS deployment.
 See the ExternalDNS deployment example loosely based off of this ExternalDNS operator CRD instance in [Implementation Details](#implementation-details).

-Alternatively, users who wish to explicitly set the `zones` field on OpenShift (or on vanilla Kubernetes) would do so by using the desired zones' zoneID strings.

 On OpenShift, the ExternalDNS Operator could create a `credentialsrequest.cloudcredential.openshift.io` resource so that the cluster administrator would not have to worry about providing cloud credentials by hand when creating an ExternalDNS operator resource.
+The ExternalDNS Operator would the be responsible for configuring the relevant ExternalDNS deployments to consume the secret produced from the `credentialsrequest.cloudcredential.openshift.io` resource.

-ExternalDNS requires different permissions for each cloud provider, as documented in the [tutorial section of the ExternalDNS docs](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials).
+Note that ExternalDNS requires different permissions for each cloud provider, as documented in the [tutorial section of the ExternalDNS docs](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials).
 In general, ExternalDNS needs proper permissions to view, update, and delete DNS resource records in the relevant DNS zones.